MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 In the previous step, the Resource Estimator has calculated the number of logical qubits in the input algorithm.
 Laying out the logical qubits in the presence of nearest-neighbor constraints requires extra logical qubits.
 In this step, the Resource Estimator takes the number of pre-layout logical qubits and calculates the number of logical qubits required for the algorithm after layout.

 The Resource Estimator also calculates the algorithmic logical depth, that is the number of logical cycles required to run the algorithm.
-To execute the algorithm using multi-qubit measurements, you need one multi-qubit Pauli measurement for each single-qubit measurement, the single-qubit rotations, and the T gates, three multi-qubit Pauli measurements for each of the CCZ and CCiX gates in the input program, as well as the same number of T gates per rotation in multi-qubit measurements for each of the logical cycle.
+To execute the algorithm using multi-qubit measurements, you need:

+- 1 multi-qubit measurement for each of the single-qubit measurements, single-qubit rotations, and T gates in the input program.
+- 3 multi-qubit measurements for each of the CCZ and CCiX gates in the input program.
+- Same number of T gates per rotation in multi-qubit measurements for each of the logical cycle.

 Finally, the Resource Estimator calculates the total number of required T states.
 To execute the algorithm, you need one T state for each T gate, four T states for each CCZ and CCiX gates, and $ 0.53 \log_2(\text{Number of rotation gates(pre-layout)} / \text{Rotation synthesis error probability}) + 5.3$ for each single-qubit rotation gates.

 ### Algorithmic physical estimation